Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Day one: Trogir to Šolta/Brač

-Day one starts by arriving at the MedSailors check-in booth at Marina Baotić in Trogir between 12:00 and 14:00, and then by 15:00, you will board your assigned boat.
-The exact time of check-in will always be sent to you in the days leading up to your trip.
+Day one starts with arriving at the MedSailors check-in booth at Marina Baotić in Trogir between 12:00 and 14:00.
+By 15:00, you will board your assigned boat.
+The exact check-in time will always be sent to you in the days leading up to your trip.

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-We arrived at around 12:30 and then had enough time to go to the toilet, as well as hit the store for some first-day snacks.
+We arrived at around 12:30 and then had enough time to go to the toilet and hit the store for some first-day snacks.

 And that was it, it was time to sail away!